acceleratedscience/omgui/docs/about.md

 -   **OMGUI Frontend**
     Lives in the [omgui-frontend] repo.
 It is written in [Vue.js], using the composition API with [TypeScript] and [SCSS].
     The molecule viewer relies on [RDKit] for 2D visualization and [Miew] for rendering interactive 3D molecules.
+    It's based on the [Carbon Design System].

 -   **molviz**
     Uses [RDKit] for 2D rendering and [CineMol] for static 3D molecules.